 What are we risking if we get less than the recommended minimum of seven hours sleep a night?

-Sleep specialist Dr Matthew Walker, Director of the Center for Human Sleep Science at the University of California, Berkeley, claims no part of our body remains untouched by sleep deprivation.
-In his book Why We Sleep he outlines the powerful effects of sleep loss on, among other things, Alzheimer’s disease, cancer, diabetes, reproductive health, cardiovascular disease, obesity and mental health.
+No part of our body remains untouched by sleep deprivation.
+A lack of sleep has a powerful effect on us, among other things, Alzheimer’s disease, cancer, diabetes, reproductive health, cardiovascular disease, obesity and mental health.
 That’s because sleep restores the immune system, balances hormone levels, lowers blood pressure, cleanses toxins from the brain, and much more.

 It seems that sleep needs to be taking its place next to exercise and diet as an essential tool for your health and wellbeing.
 But what if you can’t sleep?
 What can you do to increase your chances of getting more sleep?